pyladies/global-conference/content/discord/_index.md

 ## Registration step

-Once you enter the server, you will not see many channels, because you need to register with your **conference ticket**.
+Once you enter the Discord server, you will not see many channels, because you need to register with your **conference ticket**.

 Check the `#registration` channel, and you will see the following message: